maxim-top/im.gitbook/README.md

 ## Client SDK

-Maximtop IM Client SDK, codename floo.
-Following IM SDKs in document will be replaced with floo.
+The codename of Maximtop IM Client SDK is Floo, which comes from The Wizarding World of Harry Potter.
+We'll use Floo to represent IMSDK in the following document.

 ### API Details